javiermortiz/breakout/README.md

 ### Features

 #### 2D Rendering
 All 2D rendering is done using HTML 5 Canvas.
-By tracking the coordinates of the diferent elements on Canvas I was able to detect all collisions and trigger different outcomes such as changing the direction of the ball, destroying a brick and releasing particles.
+By tracking the coordinates of the different elements on Canvas I was able to detect all collisions and trigger different outcomes such as changing the direction of the ball, destroying a brick and releasing particles.

 ```JavaScript
 if (x > b.x && x < b.x + brickWidth && y > b.y && y < b.y + brickHeight) {